Dear CafeX Customers and partners:

 Issue Description:

 OpenSSL versions 1.0.1 through 1.0.1f have contain the issue.
-OpenSSL has confirmed the vulnerability and has released a fix and now that fix has to be deployed (https://www.openssl.org/news/secadv_20140407.txt).
-Functional code that exploits this vulnerability is available as part of the Metasploit framework.
+OpenSSL has confirmed the vulnerability and has released a fix and now that fix has to be deployed (https://www.openssl.org/news/

 "The vulnerability is due to a missing bounds check in the handling of the TLS heartbeat extension.
 An attacker could exploit this vulnerability by implementing a malicious TLS or DTLS client, if trying to exploit the vulnerability on an affected server, or a malicious TLS or DTLS server, if trying to exploit the vulnerability on an affected client.
 The attacker could then send a specially-crafted TLS or DTLS heartbeat packet to the connected client or server.
 An exploit could allow the attacker to disclose a limited portion of memory from a connected client or server for every heartbeat packet sent.
 The disclosed portions of memory could contain sensitive information that may include private keys and passwords."